 - a.
 Select a college academic honesty panel; - b.
 Set and give notice of the time and place of the college hearing; - c.
 Conduct the hearing in an orderly manner so that both sides are given an opportunity to state their case; - d.
 Rule on procedural matters; - e.
 Leave the hearing room during the panel's deliberations but remain available to answer questions on procedural matters; and - f.
-Prepare and submit one copy of the decision to the dean and one copy to the Provost.
+Prepare and submit one copy of the decision to the dean, one copy to the Provost, and the dean of the Graduate School for matters involving graduate students.
 The college hearing officer shall not take part in the vote or otherwise participate in the deliberations of the panel.

 6.04 Academic Honesty Panel.
 The college academic honesty panel shall consist of two faculty members and three students.
-The panel will be selected by the college hearing officer from faculty and currently enrolled students of the college.
+The panel will be selected by the college hearing officer from faculty and currently enrolled students from the accused student's academic peer group in the college.
+Faculty and students serving on the panel should be from the college in which the alleged violation occurred, and preferably from departments outside of either parties' academic department or program, where possible.
 The chair of the panel shall be a student appointed by the college hearing officer.